MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ## Prompt best-practices

+- Be specific:
-- Be specific: The more specific you are with your prompt, the better the AI understands and responds.
-If the AI isn't producing the desired output, don't worry, try again by adjusting your prompt.
+    - The more specific you are with your prompt, the better the AI understands and responds.
+    - If the AI isn't producing the desired output, don't worry.
+Try again by adjusting your prompt.
-- Experiment with prompts: If you're not getting the results you were expecting, try rephrasing your prompt or provide more context.
+- Experiment with prompts:
+    - If you're not getting the results you were expecting, try rephrasing your prompt or provide more context.
+- Provide feedback:
-- Provide feedback: If the AI produced great or unsatisfactory responses, let us know by selecting the thumbs up or down with an option to provide more feedback via the **Tell Microsoft what you liked about this feature** link that appears underneath.
+    - If the AI produced great or unsatisfactory responses, let us know by selecting the thumbs up or down with an option to provide more feedback via the **Tell Microsoft what you liked about this feature** link that appears underneath.

 ## Prompt examples

 This section provides example prompts you can use as a starter prompt for your own use cases.
 Some of these prompts might not be applicable or return incorrect results.
 Model understanding or the actual prompt and the data available to you based on your permissions might influence the accuracy.
-We recommend that you review and validate the returned results and FetchXML query.
-More information: [Validate FetchXML query results generated by Copilot](#validate-fetchxml-query-results-generated-by-copilot).
+We recommend that you review and [validate the returned results and FetchXML query](#validate-fetchxml-query-results-generated-by-copilot).

 ### Runs

 - Which flows ran the most last week?
 - What were yesterday’s top five flows by number of completed runs?
-- What was the average run duration of the *'[insert your flow name here]'* flow during last semester?
+- What was the average run duration of the *\<insert your flow name here\>* flow last month?

 ### Errors

-- Show me the most frequent run errors during last month.
+- Show me the most frequent run errors last month.
-- Show me a distribution of successful versus failed flows during last quarter.
+- Show me a distribution of successful versus failed flows last quarter.
 - What were the number of failed runs during the week before the last one?

 ### Work queues